cnsuhao/engine1/docs/Methodology/RespiratoryMethodology.md

 Another complication of endotracheal intubation is esophageal intubation, an incident where the endotracheal tube is inadvertently placed in the esophagus.
 When such an incidence occurs, the lung does not receive air.
 The
-%BioGears %Respiratory System models esophageal intubation by opening the airflow path leading to the esophagus and closing the flow path leading to the trachea compartment.
+%Respiratory System models esophageal intubation by opening the airflow path leading to the esophagus and closing the flow path leading to the trachea compartment.
 This is accomplished in the model by assigning a numerically large value for the tracheal resistance and assigning a small